Board of Directors

 John is a counselor in Portland with a small private practice specializing with seniors.
 He also serves as board president for the Deering Center Neighborhood Association.
 John enjoys civic and political engagement, gardening, hiking, canoeing, and sports.
 He is grateful to call Portland home.

-Secretary | MaryEllen Schaper
+Secretary | Erin Oldham

 Treasurer | Elinor Miller

 Ellie worked as the Assistant Director of Pine Tree Legal Assistance for 28 years.
 She developed funding for legal aid assistance for victims of domestic violence for underserved populations, including migrant farmworkers and Native Americans, and for a variety of other services.
 More recently, she served as the Director of Levey Day School and as the Executive Director of the Jewish Community Alliance.
 In 2019, she completed a 9 year term as a trustee of the Sam L Cohen Foundation and currently serves as Treasurer of the Board of Directors of Pine Tree Legal.
 She continues to teach both adults and kids in a range of Jewish subject areas.
 Her degrees are from Colby (B.A.) and Hebrew College (Masters).
-She and her husband have 3 married children and 6 grandchildren.
+She has 3 married children and 6 grandchildren.

 Andy Nsimundele